1. What is a CSA?

 We are excited to announce that we are now Certified Naturally Grown!
 Similar to Certified Organic status, CNG is a grass roots initiative that is a much more affordable and manageable application process for small producers.
 Please visit their website to learn more about what growing practices we follow to be able to qualify to be Certified Naturally Grown! http://www.cngfarming.org/

 4. What can I expect to receive?

 Depending on which type of share you choose, you will receive either about $25 worth of produce for the Veggie Lovers' Share or $13 for the Party of Two Share.
-At the beginning of the season, the amount may be a little less, though for most of the weeks, the value will be well above those numbers.
-Our members agree the shares are a good value.
+At the beginning of the season, the bounty may be a little less, though for most of the weeks, the value will be well above those numbers.
+As of 2018, you can now choose what your share consists of each week by using a declining credit system.
+96% of our members agree the shares are a good value.
 The Veggie Lovers' Share will feed a family of four omnivores each week or two people who eat a lot of vegetables.
 The Party of Two Share will feed two omnivores or one person who eats a lot of produce each week.
 Items in the shares will vary widely depending on the season, but will include the following list of crops in each time of the year:

 Spring: kale, chard, radishes, turnips, lettuce, kohlrabi, spring onions, green garlic, spinach, arugula, beets, carrots, cabbage, peas and herbs.

 Summer: summer squash, cucumbers, tomatoes, cherry tomatoes, garlic, potatoes, green beans, eggplant, sweet peppers, hot peppers, leeks, and onions.

 Fall: Kale, chard, collards, Brussels sprouts, green beans, peas, beets, turnips, winter squash, sweet potatoes, peppers, lettuce, celeriac, parsnips, Asian greens, cabbage, broccoli and kohlrabi.